ulfschneider/ulf.website/content/posts/journal/2021-07-30-flexbox-sizing.md

 flex-shrink: 1;
 flex-basis: auto;
 ~~~

+The default setting tells the item:
+- do not grow if there is available space left
+- shrink if there is not enough available space
+- size the item initially based on it´s width and height setting, or based on the content if no width/height is set.
+The item will get shrinked if there is not enough space available.

+Anna´s explanation:

 <blockquote class="fs">
 <p>… Flexbox’s sizing properties allow you to make decisions about three kinds of scenarios:</p>